pedroter7/financial-monkey/README.md

 - 9903 for AuthService;
 - 9904 for MongoDB server;
 - 9905 for FinancialProductsService;
-- some ports in the range 8000 to 8444 for Kong API Gateway;
+- some ports in the range 8000 to 8444 for Kong API Gateway (only port 8000 is used for the HTTP requests, the rest is allocated by Kong for maintenance and configuration purposes);

 Once everything is up, one can access the API gateway in http://localhost:8000.
 Each service has its own swagger UI endpoint that is accessible from the API Gateway:

 - /auth/swagger for the AuthService swagger;
 - /financialproducts/swagger for the FinancialProductsService swagger;

+### Credentials

+The database migrations project bootstraps some credentials to the database.
+If one wishes to add more credentials, just add them in the related [EF entity configuration](https://github.com/pedroter7/financial-monkey/tree/master/PedroTer7.FinancialMonkey.IdentityServer/Entities).
+The default created credentials are:

+- Admins:
+  - email: adm1@financialmonkey.com; password: $admin1
+  - email: adm2@financialmonkey.com; password: $admin2
+- Customers:
+  - email: customer_1@gmail.com; password: $customer1
+  - email: customer_2@somecorp.com; password: $customer2
+  - email: customer_3@thirdcopr.com; password: $customer3

 ## Disclaimer